BruhLookAtThis/soundKit_SB/README.md

 --------------------------------------------------------------
 ## Licensing

-SMT_SB is licensed under the GNU General Public License v3.0.
+soundKit_SB is licensed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE.md) for details.
 This tool uses FFmpeg version 7.1.1, licensed under the GPL v3.
 FFmpeg is a trademark of Fabrice Bellard.
 The FFmpeg source code is available [here](https://github.com/FFmpeg/FFmpeg/releases/tag/n7.1.1).

 --------------------------------------------------------------